LambdaTest/playwright-sample/README.md

 Once you are done with the above-mentioned steps, you can initiate your first Playwright test on LambdaTest.

-**Test Scenario**: Check out [playwright-single.js](https://github.com/LambdaTest/playwright-sample/blob/main/playwright-single.js) file to view the sample test script.
+Check out [playwright-single.js](https://github.com/LambdaTest/playwright-sample/blob/main/playwright-single.js) file to view the sample test script.

 4. Pass the below command to run the test.